martin-ueding/vigilant-crypto-snatch/README.md

 ## Dependencies

-This program is written in Python 3 and needs the following third party
+This program is written in Python 3 and uses several third party libraries.
+To install use:
-libraries:

-- BitstampClient
-- requests
-- sqlalchemy
-- pyyaml

-You can either install them with `apt install python3-XXX` or `pip3 install XXX`.
+`sudo python3 -m pip install -r requirements.txt`

+## Installation

+Use `git clone https://github.com/martin-ueding/vigilant-crypto-snatch` to clone the repository to your local machine.

 ## Running

+### Setup

-You first need to copy the `sample_config.yml` from this repository to `~/.config/vigilant-crypto-snatch.yml` and insert the API keys and your triggers.
-It is suggested to have the main skript also in this `~/.config/vigilant-crypto-snatch.yml` directory.
-You don't have to edit pathes then.
+You first need to copy the `sample_config.yml` from this repository to `~/.config/vigilant-crypto-snatch.yml`.
+Open this file with a texteditor and do the following:

+1) insert your Bitstamp API (take care that the API has the right permission!)
+2) insert cryptocompare API key
+3) create your telegram bot and chat to recive notification about buys via telegram (optional)
+4) decide how long the timeinvall between each trigger run shall be
+5) decide your triggers
+6) choose on which currency pairs you want the skript to run

+To setup the Kraken API keys do the following:

+1) create the folder `clikraken` in `~/.config/`, so you get `~/.config/clikraken`.
+2) create the file `settings.ini` and insert the following:
+      [clikraken])
+      trading_agreement=agree
+3) create file kraken.key .
+The first line is the API key and the second the secret.
+Example:

+APIKEYAPIKEYAPIKEYAPIKEYAPIKEYAPIKEYAPIKEY
+secretsecretsecretsecretsecretsecretsecretsecretsecretsecretsecretsecretsecretsecretsecret

+### Start

-Then just call `while true; do ./vigilant_crypto_snatch.py; done` in this directory and let it run.
+Then just call `while true; do ./vigilant_crypto_snatch.py; done` in the directory in which you cloned the project (e.g. /home/pi/vigilant-crypto-snatch) and let it run.
-When you want to quit press <kbd>Ctrl</kbd>+<kbd>C</kbd>.
+When you want to quit press

+<kbd>Ctrl</kbd>+<kbd>C</kbd>.

 All historical price data and performed transactions will be stored in an SQLite database at `~/.local/share/vigilant-crypto-snatch/db.sqlite`.

-## Telegram Bot

-Check the config for a tutorial on how to set up the bot.
-!!Currently you have to go into the main skript and put in your values there.
-It's planed to move those also into the config file!!!